-Similarly, there is increasing interest in butterfly watching those who might be interested in photographing, watching, or studying butterflies but don’t want to undertake the more conventional way of forming a collection.
+Now, there is increasing interest in butterfly watching, those who might be interested in photographing, filming, watching, or studying butterflies, but don’t want to undertake the more conventional way of starting a big collection.

-Observing butterflies with the naked eye is possible under any circumstances, but it can also be frustrating.
-It may take incredible patience and fortune, especially for the smaller and duller-colored species, to make positive identification in the field.
+Observing butterflies with the naked eye is possible most of the time, but it can also be frustrating.
+Butterfly watching may take incredible patience and be at the right place and the right time, especially for the smaller and duller-colored species, to make positive identification in the field.

 With more experience, this becomes simpler.
 However, certain species rarely let you get close to them.